 - Have dental sealants applied to your back teeth if they are free of fillings and decay; dental sealants are especially effective at protecting children’s teeth.

 If you have been diagnosed with tooth decay, the best course of treatment will depend on its severity.
 The following treatments are used once decay has eaten through tooth enamel:

-- Filling: The decay is removed and Dr. Gassett fills the hole with one of several materials, based on your preference, returning it to its natural form.
+- Filling: The decay is removed and the hole is filled with one of several materials, based on your preference, returning it to its natural form.

 - Crown: If your tooth is severely damaged, a tooth-shaped cap is made to replace the damaged area.

-- Root canal: If infection has reached the pulp of your tooth, Dr. Gassett will remove the infected area and replace damaged or missing parts of the affected tooth with a crown.
+- Root canal: If infection has reached the pulp of your tooth, we will remove the infected area and replace damaged or missing parts of the affected tooth with a crown.